You can make delicious pastry shells or pie toppings with this Swiss Meringue recipe!

 Don’t forget to…

-- Seperate egg whites carefully, there should be no egg yolk tainted(As you already know from my other posts I place the egg white into a small bowl first and then transfer to my mixing bowl and repeat this step until all the egg whites are seperated)
+- Separate egg whites carefully, there should be no egg yolk tainted(As you already know from my other posts I place the egg white into a small bowl first and then transfer to my mixing bowl and repeat this step until all the egg whites are separated)